luisoutomaior/PyMMO/README.md

 ````

+### In-game commands:
-You can control your character via up/right/left/down keyboard arrows.
-You can attack an enemy or another player
+- **Move** your character via up/right/left/down keyboard arrows.
-Press space to attack, write any letters to

-This is just one of my weekend side-projects, but feel free to contribute :)
+- **Attack** an enemy or another player by pressing space.
+This will damage the entity you are overlapping with, and it can damage both "enemy" and "player" entities.
+- **Chat** in-game by pressing any lowercase letter to write text to the in-game chat floatting bubble.
+Press enter to publish the text bubble you entered to all other players in the scene.

 ## WORK IN PROGRESS!
 Needs some work (please feel free to contribute!):